Static Sunday- N3N-3

 Don’t miss your chance to see it on the ground at Cosford!

-We’re delighted to announce that a Royal Netherlands Air Force Apache will be on static display on Sunday 14 June 2026.
+We’re delighted to announce that Jaguar XX724 will be on static display on Sunday 14 June 2026.
+So what? we hear you say....